OfficeDev/microsoft-teams-sample-todo/README.md

 ## Additional Resources

 ### Registering an application to authenticate with Microsoft
+Note that this will not be necessary if you use the local Dev option above, but if you choose to host this tab in your own environment, you must register the application in order to authenticate.

 1. Go to the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com).
 2. Sign in with your Office 365 work/school account.
 Don't use your personal Microsoft account.